harry-taylor-projects/chess/README.md

 # Chess

 You can drag and drop pieces with the mouse.
-I still need to add: check, checkmate, stalemate, castling, en passant and pawn promotion.
+I still need to add: checkmate, stalemate, castling, en passant and pawn promotion.